endrizzimarco/POCoin/README.md

 ### Implementation

-The repository contains two main components:
+The repository contains two components:

-1. A backend elixir application implementing a blockchain, as well as client wallet
+1. A backend elixir application holding the logic for POCoin.
-2. A frontend web application that allows you to interact with the blockchain
+2. A frontend web application to visualize the cryptocurrency in action.

-Blah blah
+For the backend, the following have been implemented:

-#### `wallet.ex`
+##### `wallet.ex`

-- The node is not Hierarchal Deterministic (HD) and manages keys separately
+- Standard (not HD) crypto wallet managing keypairs.
-- Has it's own mempool of transactions, which waits for change to be available before broadcasting transactions to the network
+- Can wait for pending change to be available before sending a transaction to the network.
-- Can retry transactions ignored by node (such as when an transaction uses old UTXO)
+- Retries transactions ignored by node (such as when an transaction uses old UTXO).
+- Generates cryptographically correct transaction payloads.
-- Pools node to for new blocks in blockchain
+- Pools nodes to update UTXOs and balance in near real-time.

-#### `node.ex`
+##### `node.ex`

-- Manages blockchain
+- Basic Node, holds the replicated blockchain.
-- Verifies transactions
+- Verifies received transactions and broadcasts them to other nodes.
-- Runs consensus
-- Manages mempool
+- Keeps mempool of transactions.
+- Polls mempool to run PoW in order to create a block.
-- Runs PoW
+- Runs consensus when a block is mined.

-#### `web-server.ex`
+##### `web-server.ex`

-Simplet
+Simple Cowboy webserver that exposes various endpoints from `wallet.ex` and `node.ex`.

 ## Service API